neal-p/Azoarene-Screen-Photophysics/README.md

        python3 screen-photophysics.py <cis.log> <trans.log>

-       *note this is intended for use on unix machines
+       *note this is intended for use in unix

 OUTPUT: